Jossy-dev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5 is a script that lists all local variables and environment variables, and functions.
-Task 6 is a script that creates a variable 'BEST' with the value 'SCHOOL' Task 7 is a script that creates a new global variable Task 8 is a script that prints the result of the addition of an integer and a variable
+Task 6 is a script that creates a variable 'BEST' with the value 'SCHOOL' Task 7 is a script that creates a new global variable Task 8 is a script that prints the result of the addition of an integer and a variable Task 9 is a script that prints the result of a division